scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 Commands and Environments
 =========================

-PythonTeX provides a number of commands and environments.
+PythonTeX provides a number of LaTeX commands and environments.
 These can be used to run any valid Python code; even imports from ``__future__`` are allowed, so long as they occur before any other code.